Esther Bubley, Photo by Gordon Parks, 1944. Library of Congress

 Entrant acknowledges that SDN may not be held liable for any loss, damages, or injury associated with this contest.
 Entrant agrees to indemnify SDN for all costs, damages and attorney fees resulting from any third party claims, including copyright infringement, arising from entrant’s participation.

 SDN reserves the right, at its sole discretion, to disqualify any entrant that fails to comply with contest and website rules and guidelines.
-This Contest is void where prohibited by law.

 Social Documentary Network (SDN) uses the power of photography to promote global awareness.
 SDN members include photographers, NGOs, journalists, editors, and students who create and explore documentary websites investigating critical issues facing the world today.
 Recent exhibits have explored oil workers in the Niger River Delta, male sex workers in India, Central American immigrant women during their journey north, and Iraqi and Afghan refugees in Greece.

 Email us at firstname.lastname@example.org